 An asylum applicant must demonstrate that the persecution alleged was inflicted or would be inflicted on account of race, religion, nationality, membership in a particular social group, or political opinion.
 See INA § 101(a)(42)(A).
 The BIA has adopted a three-part test that must be met in order for a proposed particular social group to be cognizable.
 The social group must be (1) composed of individuals who share a common immutable characteristic, (2) socially distinct within the society in question, and (3) defined with sufficient particularity.
 See Matter of Acosta, 19 I&N Dec.
 211, 233-34 (BIA 1985); Matter of M-E-V-G-, 26 I&N Dec.
 227, 237 (BIA 2014); Matter of W-G-R-, 26 I&N Dec.
 208, 212 (BIA 2014).

 Having an LGBT identity has been found to be a social group by many courts.
 See Matter of Toboso-Alfonso, 20 I&N Dec.
 819, 822-23 (BIA 1990) (holding that a Cuban gay asylum applicant had established membership in a particular social group defined by the status of being a homosexual); Kadri v.
 Mukasey, 543 F.3d 16 (1st.
 Circ.
 2008).
-Here, «Client_First_Name»Elizeu’s proposed social group of “«Particular_Social_Group»” possesses all characteristics required by the BIA’s test.
-Through the extensive supporting evidence, Elizeu «Client_First_Name» has established that the particular social group is recognized by courts as an established particular social group and «Pronoun» is a member of it.
+Here, «Client_First_Name»’s proposed social group of “«Particular_Social_Group»” possesses all characteristics required by the BIA’s test.
+Through the extensive supporting evidence, «Client_First_Name» has established that the particular social group is recognized by courts as an established particular social group and «Pronoun» is a member of it.

-«Client_First_Name»Elizeu’s particular social group is defined by immutable characteristics
+«Client_First_Name»’s particular social group is defined by immutable characteristics

 ‘Membership in a particular social group’ refers to persons who hold a ‘common, immutable characteristic’ . . . that the group either cannot change, or should not be required to change because it is fundamental to their individual identities or consciences.”
 Matter of Acosta, 19 I&N Dec.
 211, 233-34 (BIA 1985) (finding that membership in a taxi collective did not constitute membership in a particular social group because applicant was free to quit the group).

-Here, Elizeu knew he was gay from a young age.
-He felt uncomfortable going to church because they said being gay was a sin and as an eight- year-old he worried what would happen to him because of his identity.
-See Affidavit.
-Elizeu remembers that he felt different from his peers and that he enjoyed brushing his sister’s hair.
-Elizeu is now married to another man and his sexual orientation should not be required to change in order for him to lead a fulfilling life.

-Elizeu’s «Client_First_Name»particular social group is socially distinct
+«Client_First_Name»’s particular social group is socially distinct

 Social distinction, for purposes of particular social group, requires that “there must be evidence showing that society in general perceives, considers, or recognizes persons sharing the particular characteristic to be a group.”
 Matter of W-G-R-, 26 I&N Dec.
 208, 217 (BIA 2014); Matter of M-E-V-G-, 26 I&N Dec.
 227, 238 (BIA 2014) (“the ‘social distinction’ requirement considers whether those with a common immutable characteristic are set apart, or distinct, from other persons within the society in some significant way”); Matter of C-A-, 23 I&N Dec.
-951, 956-7 (BIA 2006) (“To be socially distinct, a group need not be seen by society; rather, it must be perceived as a group by society”).Gay men in Brazil is a socially distinct group of people.
-See Country Condition.
-For instance, there are gay rights group like Grupo Gay Bahia.
-In addition, gay marriage is legalized in Brazil.
-See Country Condition.
+951, 956-7 (BIA 2006) (“To be socially distinct, a group need not be seen by society; rather, it must be perceived as a group by society”).

-«Client_First_Name» Elizeu’s particular social group is defined with the requisite particularity
+«Client_First_Name» particular social group is defined with the requisite particularity